thofisch/doc-api/api_notes.md

 In specific situations, where a (known) input field is not needed anymore, it either can stay in the API definition with "not used anymore" description or can be removed from the API definition as long as the server ignores this specific parameter.

-## Must: Always Return JSON Objects As Top-Level Data Structures To Support Extensibility
+### MUST: Always Return JSON Objects As Top-Level Data Structures To Support Extensibility

 In a response body, you must always return a JSON objects (and not e.g. an array) as a top level data structure to support future extensibility.
 JSON objects support compatible extension by additional attributes.
 This allows you to easily extend your response and e.g. add pagination later, without breaking backwards compatibility.

-## Should: Avoid Versioning
+### SHOULD:: Avoid Versioning

 When changing your RESTful APIs, do so in a compatible way and avoid generating additional API versions.
 Multiple versions can significantly complicate understanding, testing, maintaining, evolving, operating and releasing our systems (supplementary reading).